worflor/woflo-petsplus-mod/docs/features/natures.md

 # Natures

-Natures are permanent personality traits assigned to your pet based on where and how they joined you.
-Think of them as the foundational "vibe" that shapes how your pet experiences the world.
+Natures are permanent personality and stat traits assigned to your pet based on where and how they joined you.
+Kind of like a foundational "vibe" that shapes how your pet experiences the Minecraft World™️.

 ## Two Paths, Two Types